JW-Schuetz/Hobby/README.md

-# Some of my fun-projects for learning interesting things
+# Some of my fun-projects for learning interesting stuff
 Work in progress (only in german)